rollinsk1/AI_SnakeGame_Project/README.md

 NumPy
 PyTorch

-Kevin Rollins Rollins
-Please rewrite the readme further describing each file Sure, here's a revised version of the readme:

 AI Snake Game Project

 This is a simple Snake game developed using Pygame library in Python.
 The game features an AI agent that is trained to play the game using Q-learning algorithm.